Rongjiehuang/FastDiff/readme.md

 - [librosa](https://github.com/librosa/librosa)
 - [tacotron2](https://github.com/NVIDIA/tacotron2) (source included in this repo)

+## Multi-GPU
+By default, this implementation uses as many GPUs in parallel as returned by `torch.cuda.device_count()`.
+You can specify which GPUs to use by setting the `CUDA_DEVICES_AVAILABLE` environment variable before running the training module.

 ## Inference from wav file
 1. Make `wavs` directory and copy wav files into the directory.
 2. Run the following command.